How Medicaid Can Help Seniors Cover the Cost of Assisted Living

 Seniors and persons with disabilities enrolled in a HCBS Medicaid Waiver can live in a variety of settings and receive Medicaid-funded benefits.
 While the specific settings differ based on the state and the specific waiver program, potential settings include one’s home, the home of a relative or friend, an adult foster care home / adult family living home, a residential group home, and assisted living.

-Differing from the Medicaid State Plan, waivers may not be available statewide and may target specific populations.
+Differing from the Medicaid State Plan, waivers may not be available statewide and they may target specific populations.
 For instance, Virginia used to offer assisted living services via a HCBS Medicaid Waiver, but only for persons with Alzheimer’s disease and related dementias.
-Unfortunately, this waiver expired and was not renewed.
+Unfortunately, this waiver expired and was never renewed.

-Some states require program participants to receive their long-term services and supports via managed care.
+Some states require HCBS Waiver participants to receive their benefits via managed care.
 It is through 1915(b) Waivers that this type of care is authorized.
-1915(b) Waivers are combined with 1915(c) Waivers for mandatory managed care home and community based services.
+These waivers are combined with 1915(c) Waivers for mandatory managed care Home and Community Based Services.

 States can also offer HCBS via 1115 Demonstration Waivers, which also may have waitlists for benefits.
 These benefits may also be provided via managed care.
 More about HCBS Waivers.